blackenedsystems/sportsbook-data-importer/README.md

 ## Configuraton

-As an open source project, it would not be too clever to check in passwords, ssl certificates and the like, therefore, the large percentage of configuration for this project is stored in external files.
+As an open source project, it would not be too clever to check in passwords, ssl certificates and the like, therefore, a large percentage of configuration for this project is stored in external files.
 Full details can be found [here](./configuration.md).

 ## Building